The Cemeteries of Grafton

 The Stiles Cemetery was originally a small family plot, and houses just roughly 18 graves.
 This cemetery is reachable only by foot via Stiles Brook Road.

 The Stiles Cemetery is Grafton’s smallest cemetery.
-The first buried there was Lydia Oren Stiles in 1830; the last was Lucy Danfoth in 1872.
+The first buried there was Lydia Oren Stiles in 1830; the last was Lucy Danforth in 1872.